codophilic/LearnDocker/Docker.md

 - Before creating an image list down all requirements and steps for deploying an application.
 (29)

 - After listing down all the steps create a file name **Dockerfile** which is our image.
 After writting the dockerfile we need to build it and provide it a tag.
 So use command `docker build Dockerfile -t DockerHubUsername/provideImageName`.
+Syntax `docker build  -t ImageName:TagName directory`

 - To make is available we need to push that build file.
 So run the command `docker push DockerHubUsername/provideImageName`.
 (30)

+- Check about image using `docker inspect imagename`.

+- Check which OS does the downloaded images used docker run python:3.6 cat /etc/*release*

+- suppose if a latest version is huge in size we can use its previous version which has less size.

 ### Components of Dockerfile